Cannabis in Ireland: Medical use

-The 1998 regulations under the Misuse of Drugs Act 1977 (as amended) listed cannabis, cannabis resin, cannabinol and its derivatives as schedule 1 drugs.
+The 1998 regulations under the Misuse of Drugs Act 1977 (as amended) listed cannabis, cannabis resin, cannabinol and its derivatives as Schedule 1 drugs.
 For such drugs, manufacture, production, preparation, sale, supply, distribution and possession is unlawful for any purpose, except under licence from the Minister for Health.
 Licences were granted to GW Pharmaceuticals in 2002 and 2003 to allow medical trials of the cannabis extract nabiximols (Sativex) in a county Cork hospice and Waterford Regional Hospital.
-In 2014, the 1998 regulations were amended to allow nabiximols to be prescribed by excepting it from schedule 1.
+In 2014, the 1998 regulations were amended to allow nabiximols to be prescribed by accepting it from schedule 1.
 The first licence for medical use of cannabis oil was issued in December 2016 to allow Tristan Forde, a two-year-old boy with Dravet syndrome, to continue treatment begun in Colorado.
 This was issued by the minister after an application by the boy's physician.